ujuadimora-dev/Afrik-kitchen/README.md

 **EPIC 7 - Documentation**

 This epic is for all document related stories and tasks that are needed to document the software development lifecycle of the application.
-It aims to deliver quality documentation, explaining all stages of development and necessary information on running, deploying and using the application.
+It aims to deliver quality documentation, explaining all stages of development and necessary information on running, deploying and  how the app works .

 #### User Stories